ansible/ansible/docsite/rst/playbooks_variables.rst

 Variables Defined in Inventory
 ``````````````````````````````

-We've actually already covered a lot about variables in another section, so so far this shouldn't be terribly new, but
+We've actually already covered a lot about variables in another section, so far this shouldn't be terribly new, but
 a bit of a refresher.

 Often you'll want to set variables based on what groups a machine is in.
 For instance, maybe machines in Boston